MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Open settings files

-This opens either the default or custom settings files.
-Without the `target` field, this will open the settings.json file.
+This opens either the settings UI, custom settings file, or default settings file, depending on the `target` field.
+Without the `target` field, the custom settings file will be opened..

 **Command name:** `openSettings`